Loess Hills National Scenic Byway

 Overview

-Pottawattamie County is also home to the Hitchcock Excursion Loop, which is a 40 minute loop off of the Byway Spine.
+Pottawattamie County is also home to the Hitchcock Loop, which is a 40-minute loop off of the byway spine.

 There are many sites to see in Pottawattamie County.
-Be sure to check the Events listings for information on many different places to stop.
+Be sure to check the sections below for what to see.

 Directions